rharbird/microbit-challenges/docs/source/introduction/environment.rst

     - In-browser `micro:bit editor`_
     - Beginner friendly `Mu editor`_
     - `MicroPython application`_ if you're on a ChromeBook
-    - Your regular Python editor to write Python files with a suite of command line commands (advanced)
+    - Your regular Python editor with a suite of CLI commands (advanced)

 For the purposes of this tutorial we will be using the Mu editor, but feel free to use whatever suits you better.
-To download Mu, got to Mu website.
+To download Mu, go to Mu website.

 .. _`micro:bit editor`: https://python.microbit.org
 .. _`Mu editor`: https://codewith.mu/